Gorilla (Wikimedia Commons)

 (1) Organic milk is better than non-organic.
-(2) Urge your supermarket to stock 'Ahimsa' milk and dairy products, where
+(2) Use small-scale more-ethical farming for milk and dairy products, where

-bulls and cows and calves are not separated, exploited or killed.
+bulls and cows and calves are less exploited, not separated or killed.
 See Ahimsa (UK), Ahimsa (USA), The Calf at Foot Dairy (UK).
 Buy direct or urge your supermarket to stock them.
 Beware big corporation involvement, as we want fewer cows in vastly better circumstances - see here.
 (3) Become vegan.
 I use almond milk instead of milk.]

 - "Weird Al" Jankovic (vegetarian musician and satirist, 1959-) "It